richiefrost/Pipster/README.md

 2) After waiting a moment, open your browswer to `localhost:5000/listen/your-book-name`, where "your-book-name" is the name of your file without the extension

 ## End-to-end examples
 These use the command line to open a browser to the right place, but you could really just navigate there yourself.
+These will work once you've completed the prerequisites.

 Windows:
 ``` bash